VeritasSoftware/AspNetCore.Security.Jwt/README.md

   "SecuritySettings": {
     "Secret": "a secret that needs to be at least 16 characters long", "Issuer": "your app",
-    "Audience": "the client of your app"
+    "Audience": "the client of your app",
+    "TokenExpiryInHours" :  2
   },
   .
   .